jingzhian/mkdocs-md-notes/docs/ophthalmology.md

 Fundoscopy: Attenuated arterioles, thinner than the vein, bull's eye

+ Retinitis pigmentosa is an inherited degenerative disease of the retinal photoreceptor cells that causes bilateral tunnel vision and, eventually, binocular blindness.
+Uniocular vision loss, proptosis, and skin findings would be uncommon.

 ### HIV Retinopathy and Related Conditions
 HIV retinopathy is marked by cotton-wool retinal lesions that are rarely hemorrhagic and tend to resolve over weeks to months.
 HIV retinopathy does not commonly cause floaters or blurred vision.

+#### Cataract 白内障

+atients with **chronic HIV infection** are at increased risk for cataracts, possibly due to accelerated aging or chronic immune suppression, and often develop cataracts at an **early age**.

 #### Acute Retinal Necrosis Syndrome
 Ophthalmologic problems occur in approximately half of patients with advanced HIV infection.
 Retinitis can occur as a complication of opportunistic infections in AIDS patients.
-Both varicella-zoster (VZV) and herpes simplex virus (HSV) can cause severe, devastating intraocular inflammation.
+Both **varicella-zoster (VZV) and herpes simplex virus (HSV) can cause severe,** devastating intraocular inflammation.
 Most cases of retinal disease are believed to be a reactivation of a previously acquired infection.

-In an immunocompromised individual, HSV retinitis may be characterized by rapidly progressing bilateral necrotizing retinitis (referred to as the "acute retinal necrosis syndrome").
+In an immunocompromised individual, **HSV retinitis** may be characterized by rapidly progressing bilateral necrotizing retinitis (referred to as the "acute retinal necrosis syndrome").
 This patient's clinical presentation is suggestive of acute retinal necrosis most likely due to HSV.
 The initial symptoms are keratitis and conjunctivitis with eye pain, followed by rapidly progressive visual loss.
 Funduscopy reveals widespread, pale, peripheral lesions and central necrosis of the retina.

 In HIV patients, both HSV and VZV can cause severe, acute retinal necrosis associated with pain, keratitis, uveitis, and funduscopic findings of peripheral pale lesions and central retinal necrosis.
 In contrast, CMV retinitis is painless, not usually associated with keratitis or conjunctivitis, and characterized by funduscopic findings of hemorrhages and fluffy or granular lesions around the retinal vessels.